nfodor/sturdymongo/README.md

 Goal is to launch mongo real fast and, maybe, have to go into production with it.
-And even though, if it had been for production, it would have been a very different planned install, make it study anyway.
+And even though, if it had been for production, it would have been a very different planned install, make it sturdy anyway.

 Obstacles to install mongodb properly for production are multiple but, in no specific order: